Refinitiv/Real-Time-SDK/Ema/Examples/Training/300_Series_Examples/341__MarketPrice__OffStreamPost/ReadMe.txt

 Provider application, or to Thomson Reuters Advanced Distribution Server.

-The 341__MarketPrice__OffStreamPost showcases the usage of off stream posting feature in Omm Consumer.
-It submits Omm Data for the open item on the login stream and processes a requested AckMsg when received.
+The 341__MarketPrice__OffStreamPost showcases the usage of off stream posting feature in OMM Consumer.
+It submits OMM Data for the open item on the login stream and processes a requested AckMsg when received.